 What problem does it solve?

-Milvus is an open-source vector database designed to facilitate embedding similarity search and AI applications.
+Milvus is an open-source vector database designed to facilitate vector embedding, efficient similarity search, and AI applications.
 It was published in October 2019 under the open-source Apache License 2.0 and is now a graduate project under the auspices of the LF AI & Data Foundation.

 The tool simplifies unstructured data search and delivers a uniform user experience independent of the deployment environment.
 To improve elasticity and adaptability, all components in the refactored version of Milvus 2.0 are stateless.